tweekmonster/impsort.vim/README.md

 The sorting method is configurable.
 Be sure to read [`:h impsort`](doc/impsort.txt)!

+There is another command `:ImpSortAuto` which will automatically sort imports on `InsertLeave`.  **Definitely** read [`:h impsort`](doc/impsort.txt) if this interests you.

 ## Rationale

-I wanted to be able to keep my import lines organized, but I didn't want to spend the time to sort it by hand.
+I wanted to be able to keep my import lines organized, but didn't want to spend the time sorting them by hand.
 Using this plugin, you can add a new import and let the sort do its thing.

-I also wanted a more forgiving than [isort][].
+I also wanted something more forgiving than [isort][].
 This plugin will not move imports out of their original placement in the script.
 For example:

 ```python
 import sys